"A walk from our industrial past -

 The Machine Pond flows into a small pond called the Mustard Pond.
 This sheltered area is a haven for wildlife and has been improved with this in mind.

-To find out more about Parc Nant-y-Waun, please visit their website,by clicking on the logo.
+To find out more about Parc Nant-y-Waun, please visit their website, by clicking on the following logo, they also have a Facebook page.

 Beaufort Hill Entrance.